 Graduate Tax Programs

-Loyola's Tax program, ranked among the U.S. News & World Report top ten Tax programs for the past 10 years, offers rigorous, practical training designed to produce practice-ready tax practitioners in a supportive and personalized environment.
+Loyola's Tax program, offered on-ground and in a flexible online format, is ranked among the U.S. News & World Report top ten Tax programs for the past 10 years, and offers rigorous, practical training designed to produce practice-ready tax practitioners in a supportive and personalized environment.
 Loyola's tax faculty includes three of the 15 most academically respected tax professors in the United States and some of the most distinguished tax practitioners in southern California.

 One factor that distinguishes us from other tax programs of which we are aware is that our program is not expected to subsidize our JD program.
 This allows us to be extremely selective in admissions, keep our classes small and offer unusually high-quality instruction for all our students.